xue59/KillDoctorLuckyGameDesign/README.md

 6.2: Synchronous Controller Controller introduced along with MockWorld testing method.
 6.3: Necessary changes in World and World Implementation to accommodate the Synchronous Controller introduced in this version.
 6.3: The controller would run the program and play the game in a command line interface.
 6.4: All other necessary reversion and changes to accommodate the new introduced feature and requirements.
 For more details please refer to the Project GitHub Repository for detailed commit history: https://github.com/xue59/KillDoctorLuckyGameDesign/tree/Milestone2
+6.5: Command instruction feature introduced to accommodate game play, players can give Move, Look, Pick command during the game play, as well as enquiry a player or room specific information.
+6.6: Detailed design change please refer to Milestone2_ControllerUMLPreliminaryDesignV2.pdf in the resource folder.
+6.7: Mock World Molde also introduced and designed for testing purpose.

 References:
 - https://www.youtube.com/watch?v=9hsPLAB5a9s&ab_channel=fenirob